eventide-project/docs/user-guide/consumers.md

 In the above example, the consumer's position stream would be `account:command-someConsumer`.

 Consumers can also be assigned an identifier when they are started.
-If an identifier macro is also declared on the consumer class, the one given when starting the consumer is chosen.
+If an identifier macro is also declared on the consumer class, the one given when starting the consumer has precedence over the one declared on the consumer class.

 ``` ruby
 Consumer.start('account:command', identifier: 'otherIdentifier')